David M. Potts (politician): Career

+Congress

+He was elected as a Republican to the Eightieth Congress, holding office from January 3, 1947, to January 3, 1949.
+He was an unsuccessful candidate for reelection in 1948 to the Eighty-first Congress.

+Later career and death

+He resumed the practice of law.

 Potts was appointed surrogate of Bronx County by Governor Dewey and held that office from November 1951 to January 1953.
 He was a special referee of the Appellate Division, First Department, Supreme Court of State of New York during the June 1953 term and was a senior partner of Kadel, Wilson & Potts, until his death in 1976 in Bronxville.

 Interment was in Ferncliff Mausoleum, Hartsdale.